vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 ### Archimedes Strategy Mechanics

-Leverage takers can only invest funds in predefined strategies decided by Archimedes.
+Leverage takers can only invest funds in predefined strategies determined by the Archimedes team.
 There is currently only one active strategy that leverage farms the yield-bearing OUSD stablecoin.
-After paying for leverage, Archimedes mints an outsized amount of lvUSD (no. of lvUSD > no. of OUSD).
-(Archimedes now offers a fixed 9.73x leverage, although there may be more leverage options in the future.)
+After paying for leverage, Archimedes mints an outsized amount of lvUSD against the LTs collateral deposit (8.73 lvUSD : 1 OUSD collateral).
+Archimedes currently offers a fixed 9.73x leverage, although there may be more leverage options in the future.
 The LT's collateral, as well as the newly minted lvUSD, are swapped within the strategy to the target asset (OUSD).

 ![](https://github.com/DiligentDeer/Assets/blob/main/lvUSD/image.png)

-Archimedes holds the leveraged OUSD position to earn yields and provides an NFT to the LT as a receipt of this position.
-The Archimedes Position Token NFT represents the details of their unique position, including collateral amount, borrow amount, and expiry.
+Archimedes holds the leveraged OUSD position to earn yields and mints an Archimedes Position Token NFT to the LT as a receipt of this position.
+The NFT represents the details of their unique position, including collateral amount, borrow amount, and expiry.
 The LT can redeem this position anytime during normal conditions (abnormal conditions will be covered in the Risk Vectors section below).

 #### Yield Strategy (OUSD)